Chernobyl Nuclear Power Plant: 1991 reactor #2 turbine fire

-2017 cyberattack
+2017 Petya cyberattack

 The 2017 Petya cyberattack affected the radiation monitoring system and took down the power plant's official website, which hosts information about the incident and the area.

 Russian invasion of Ukraine

-The Chernobyl Exclusion Zone was the site of fighting between Russian and Ukrainian forces during the Battle of Chernobyl as part of the Russian invasion of Ukraine.
+The Chernobyl exclusion zone was the site of fighting between Russian and Ukrainian forces during the Battle of Chernobyl as part of the Russian invasion of Ukraine.
 On 24 February 2022, Russian forces captured the plant.
 The resulting activity reportedly led to a 20-fold increase of detected radiation levels in the area due to disturbance of contaminated soil.

 On 9 March 2022, there was a power cut at the plant itself.
 No radiation leaks were reported at the time.
 However, Ukrainian authorities reported that there was a risk of a radiation leak due to spent fuel coolant being unable to circulate properly.

 On 31 March 2022, Russian forces formally handed control of the plant back to its employees, and most occupying forces withdrew.
 Ukrainian National Guard personnel were moved to Belarus as prisoners of war.
 On 2 April 2022, Ukrainian media reported that the flag of Ukraine was raised at the plant.

 Russian troops dug trenches and other fighting positions on the outskirts of the highly contaminated Red Forest, which attracted considerable media attention due to unconfirmed reports that soldiers were being treated for radiation sickness in Belarus.
 The IAEA later clarified that only modest radiation doses (6.5 mSv/year) could have resulted from such activities, and a tour guide in the Zone later acknowledged to the Washington Post that he had helped start these rumors in a "huge exaggeration."

 On 14 February 2025, Ukrainian president Volodymyr Zelenskyy said that a Russian drone attack significantly damaged the Chernobyl New Safe Confinement, which covers the sarcophagus and Unit No. 4.
 The IAEA said that radiation levels at the site remained normal.

+On 29 April 2026, Ukraine's Energy Minister Denys Shmyhal announced that the United States would provide $100 million towards repairs of the damaged containment dome, with the total estimated cost of repairs at €500 million ($585 million).